franza/sloosh/Readme.md

 ```

 ### Client.setSecurity(security) - use the specified security protocol
-`node-soap` has several default security protocols.
+`sloosh` has several default security protocols.
 You can easily add your own
 as well.
 The interface is quite simple.
 Each protocol defines 2 methods:
 * addOptions - a method that accepts an options arg that is eventually passed directly to `request`
 * toXML - a method that reurns a string of XML.